daemon251/Ultrakill-UltraRGBLighting/README.md

 # WARNING

-This mod is more difficult than others to use.
+This mod is more convoluted than others to use.

-The .jar companion file is nessecary.
-I will confirm when I can, but I'm not sure whether r2modman will allow .jar files to be downloaded.

 This mod is in development.
 Expect issues.
 Raise an issue on the github or ontact me at discord: daemon8363, preferrably in #ultrakill-modding if you encounter problems.

+Preference files will be overwritten if you keep the companion app / pref file in the mod directory when this mod is updated for now.
+Be careful before downloading an update, and sorry!

 # REQUIREMENTS